Associate Degree in Human Services

 You will promote positive change in individuals, families, and communities.
 You will assist people in overcoming challenges and barriers that they face in their daily lives.
 And you will experience the incredible satisfaction of knowing that you made a real and positive difference in the lives of others.

-Students must complete the Human Service major core courses and PHIL 105 with a minimum grade of "C" in each course and a cumulative GPA of 2.3.
+Students must complete the Human Services major core courses and PHIL 105 with a minimum grade of "C" in each course and a cumulative GPA of 2.3.
 In addition, students must complete all of the general graduation requirements as stated in the catalog.

 We're ready when you are.